 Some tips and creative ideas for bucket drumming

-Always play with good posture i.e. a straight back and relaxed upper torso.
-Set up your ‘bucket kit’ in such a way that you don’t have to twist uncomfortably to reach any part of the kit.
+Always play with good posture, i.e., a straight back and relaxed upper torso.
+Set up your ‘bucket kit’ so you don’t have to twist uncomfortably to reach any part of the kit.

 Flamboyance goes a long way when it comes to street art.
-Try to spend some time mastering stick flips, fake spin, twirls, and tossing.
+Try to spend some time mastering stick flips, fake spins, twirls, and tossing.
 This will have a grandiloquent visual impact on your audience.
-For further information, you can check out our detailed article on five easy drumstick tricks here.
+You can check out our detailed article on five easy drumstick tricks here for further information.